LovelaceAcademy/nix-templates/README.md

 It depends on the template:

-- hask, pix: 4GB RAM and 5GB HDD
+- agd, hask, pix: 4GB RAM and 5GB HDD
 - iogx: 8GB RAM and 10GB HDD
 - iogx-plutus, pix-ctl: 16GB RAM (for HDD) / 12GB RAM (for SSD).
 At least 20GB of available space.